grawlich/aged-text/README.md

 > [!NOTE]
 >*This project was originally created Feb.
-10th, 2025*
+10th, 2025 and recently updated.*

 This is a small proof-of-concept built using: